Is fasting good for you?

 The rest of the week, you eat as you wish.

-Alternate day fasting (ADF)
+Alternate-day fasting (ADF)

-Alternate day fasting (ADF) also has fast days that include 500/600 calories.
+Alternate-day fasting (ADF) also has fast days that include 500/600 calories.

 Eat Stop Eat

-Eat Stop Eat lets you eat one full meal on your fast day, then that’s it.
+Eat Stop Eat lets you eat one full meal on your fast day, and that’s it.
 You’re done on the food front till the same time the next day.
 There are two days like this each week.

 On the other five days, how much you eat and when is entirely your choice.